follywolly/reactive-framework/README.md

 Week 2 - Current

 ![Interaction diagram image](docs/interaction_diagram_week2_2.png)

-Clearly, there's some work to be done to make data and render functions more dynamic.

 ## 7. Design decisions
 Currently the design is very minimalistic, to really let the images of the art objects speak for itself.